SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ## Exercise 1.4 Add the Consumption of an External Service Exposed by SAP API Business Hub to Your Service

 In this chapter, you extend your CAP service with the consumption of an external Business Partner service.
-You get its definition from SAP's SAP API Business Hub.
-First, work with local data and later on get the data directly from the external SAP S/4HANA system.
+You get its definition from SAP's API Business Hub.
+Firstly, work with local data and later on get the data directly from the external SAP S/4HANA system.
 What you have to do is:

 ### Get the Business Partner EDMX File

-1. Open the [SAP API Business Hub](https://api.sap.com/) page in your browser.
+1. Open the [SAP API Business Hub](https://api.sap.com/) page in your browser
-2. Type "business partner" into the page's search field and carry out the search.
+2. Type "business partner" into the page's search field and carry out the search
-3. On the left side, expand ```Products``` and mark ```SAP S/4 HANA Cloud```.
+3. On the left side, expand ```Products``` and mark ```SAP S/4 HANA Cloud```
-4. In the result list, choose on ```Business Partner (A2X)```.
+4. In the result list, choose ```Business Partner (A2X)```
-5. Choose the ```Details``` tab.
+5. Choose the ```Details``` tab

     ![API Details](../ex1/images/01_03_0030.png)

-6. Choose the ```Download API Specification``` button.
+6. Click the ```Download API Specification``` button
-7. Choose the ```EDMX``` option from the list (if you’re asked to log on, log on, it works automatically).
+7. Choose the ```EDMX``` option from the list (if you’re asked to log on, log on, it works automatically)

     If you’re using Chrome as a browser, you now see the downloaded file in the footer bar:
     ![API EDMX](../ex1/images/01_03_0040.png)